Viewing and Managing Your Cluster

 - For Eon Mode databases, the data is preserved in communal storage and you can later revive the database in a new cluster.
 When you choose to terminate the cluster, MC gives you the option to also stop the database before termination, which is recommended in order to safely revive later.

-In the Instance List panel of the Cluster page, select the IP address of any instance in your cluster that you want to perform the action on.
-Then click an icon from the icon menu at the top of the panel.
+To do so, in the Instance List panel, select the IP address of any instance in your cluster that you want to perform the action on.
+Then click an icon from the menu at the top of the panel.
 Hover over an icon to read the action it performs.